krvamsi96/MLInterview/Statistics.md

 ## Correlation <a name="i"></br>

-Correlation is a statistical measure that describes the association between random variables.
+Correlation is the statistical measure of the relationship between two variables.The correlation coefficient, or Pearson's, is calculated using a least-squares measure of the error between an estimating line and the actual data values, normalized by the square root of their variances.

 Types of Correlation

 * Pearson Correlation Coefficient (measures the linear association between continuous variables)
 * Spearman's Correlation (special case of Pearson ρ applied to ranked (sorted) variables. appropriate to use with both continuous and discrete data.)
 * Kendall's Tau (more appropriate for discrete data.)

+## What is Multicollinearity?
+   Multicollinearity occurs when two or more independent variables(also known as predictor) are highly correlated with one another in a regression model.

 ## Statistical Hypothesis Tests :star::star: <a name="j"></br>